 Sometimes our patients ask if it’s “worth” seeing an eye doctor for a chronic twitching eyelid, a sudden change in vision or eye irritation.
 We say: Yes!
 You only get one pair of eyes.
 When in doubt, see an eye doctor.
 If necessary, our optometrists can refer you to a suitable specialist.

 Eye doctors for the whole family

-We welcome patients of all ages: from young children getting an eye exam before kindergarten, to young adults starting out on their own, to older adults concerned with age-related vision changes.
+We welcome patients of all ages: from young children getting an eye exam before kindergarten, to young adults starting out on their own, to eye exams for older adults concerned with age-related vision changes.